TheGiraffe3/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork.md

    ![Screenshot of the page to open a new pull request.
 The dropdown menus for choosing the base repository and branch are outlined in dark orange.](/assets/images/help/pull_requests/choose-base-fork-and-branch.png)

-1. In the "head fork" dropdown menu, select your fork, then use the "compare branch" drop-down menu to select the branch you made your changes in.
+1. In the "head fork" dropdown menu, select your fork, then use the "head branch" drop-down menu to select the branch you made your changes in.

    ![Screenshot of the page to open a new pull request.
 The dropdown menus for choosing the head repository and compare branch are outlined in dark orange.](/assets/images/help/pull_requests/choose-head-fork-compare-branch.png)